CERES-RUB/academic-skills/05_Citation.md

 > Religions are powerful not because they reveal transcendent truths or the effects of an ontologized “History”, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action.

 -   First quotation:
-    “Religions are powerful not because they reveal transcendent truths or the effects of an ontologized ‘History’, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action” (Stuckrad 2003, 269).
+    “Religions are powerful not because they reveal transcendent truths or the effects of an ontologized ‘History’, but because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action” (von Stuckrad 2003, 269).

 -   Follow-up quotation:[^6]
-    According to some authors, the effectiveness of religions consists especially in supporting identity constructions and in concrete instructions for action (see for example Stuckrad 2003, 269).
+    According to some authors, the effectiveness of religions consists especially in supporting identity constructions and in concrete instructions for action (see for example von Stuckrad 2003, 269).

 -   Direct follow-up quotation:
     Therefore religions are “powerful \[...\] because they serve as instruments in the communicative formation of identity and provide people with a concrete script of action” (ibid., 269).